warewulf/warewulf/userdocs/contents/overlays.rst

   wwctl overlay chown overlay-name filename UID [GID]

 With this command you can change the ownership of a file within a given overlay to the user specified by UID.
-Optionally, it will also change group ownership to GID
+Optionally, it will also change group ownership to GID.

 Create
 ------